iturdikulov/notes/mpv.md

 # mpv

-mpv is a free (as in freedom) [[Media|media]] player for the command line (it has own pseudo-gui).
+mpv is a free (as in freedom) [[media]] player for the command line (it has own pseudo-gui).
 It supports a wide variety of media file formats (including images), audio and video codecs, and subtitle types.

 mpv also provide GPU video decoding, API, scripts, OSD, OSC, configurable keybinding and ton of other features.